Raila Odinga: National Rainbow Coalition (NARC)

-NARC MOU

-On assuming office, President Kibaki did not appoint Odinga as Prime Minister in the new government, contrary to a pre-election Memorandum Of Understanding.
-(Kenya's constitution had no provision for Prime minister yet); neither did he give LDP (Odinga's faction) half of the cabinet positions as per the MOU.
+On assuming office, President Kibaki did not appoint Odinga as prime minister in the new government, contrary to a pre-election Memorandum Of Understanding.
+(Kenya's constitution had no provision for prime minister yet); neither did he give LDP (Odinga's faction) half of the cabinet positions as per the MOU.
 He instead sought to entrench and increase his own NAK's side in cabinet, even appointing MPs from the opposition parties (KANU and FORD people) to the cabinet.

 The perceived "betrayal" started a simmering disquiet which in time led to an open rebellion and a split within the cabinet.
 A key point of disagreement was a proposed new constitution for the country, which was a major campaign issue that had united Kibaki's NAK and Odinga's LDP in the campaign.
 This constitution included provisions to trim presidential powers to rein in what was seen as an autocratic presidency, a feature of both the Moi and first president Jomo Kenyatta's regimes which had led to a lot of power abuse and an unaccountable leadership.
+This proposed document was called the "Bomas Draft", but Kibaki's government opposed it and withdrew from the process in March 2004.

 2005 referendum

-Once in power however, Kibaki's government instituted a Constitutional Committee which turned around and submitted a draft constitution that was perceived to consolidate presidential powers and weaken regional governments, contrary to the pre-election draft.
+Kibaki's government went on to write a new proposed Constitution which had a reduced role for parliament and the new prime minister compared with the Bomas Draft, instead retaining more powers for the presidency.

 Odinga opposed this and went on to campaign with his LDP cabinet colleagues on the referendum 'No' side, opposing the president and his lieutenants in a bruising countrywide campaign.
 When the document was put to a referendum on 21 November 2005, the government lost by a 57% to 43% margin.
 Embarrassingly for Kibaki, out of 8 provinces, only one (Central Province where his tribe the Kikuyu are dominant) voted "yes" for the document, isolating his own tribe from the rest of Kenya and exposing his campaign as ethnic-based.

-A shell-shocked and disappointed President Kibaki sacked the entire cabinet on 23 November 2005.
-When it was reconstituted two weeks later, Odinga and the entire LDP group were left out.
+In the aftermath of the referendum, Kibaki sacked the entire cabinet on 23 November 2005.
+When it was reconstituted two weeks later, Odinga and several of his allies were not given a role, while many others from the LDP group and FORD-Kenya refused the posts they were offered.